 - Two additional letters from associates familiar with the candidate’s work may also be included in the nomination package, but they are not required.
 No more than two letters of support are permitted.

 - No candidate shall be selected for this award posthumously.

 - Nominations must be received at ACerS no later than 1 year prior to the next PACRIM meeting.
-The deadline to submit nominations for the 2019 awards is closed.
-Send nominations electronically to Erica Zimmerman (email@example.com).
+The deadline to submit nominations for the 2021 awards is May 23, 2020.
+Send nominations electronically to Erica Zimmerman (firstname.lastname@example.org).